 They are made by kneading a light dough with water and ghee along with the chili powder before frying, and are sometimes sprinkled with more chili after cooking.

-These nuts are cultivated in many areas of India, and they can be eaten raw or toasted before they are eaten, with a flavor that is similar to an almond, with the toasted nuts having a slightly stronger flavor.
+These nuts are cultivated in many areas of India.
+They can be eaten raw or toasted before they are eaten, with a flavor that is similar to an almond, with the toasted nuts having a slightly stronger flavor.

 What did we miss?
 Have you been to Diwali?
 What else needs to be on the must eat list?